 The College of Chemistry was established as an instructional unit within the University of California by an Act of the State Legislature in 1872.
-It has continued to exist as a separate college and now includes the Departments of Chemistry and of Chemical Engineering, both of which are among the most highly ranked departments in their fields.
+It has continued to exist as a separate college and now includes the Department of Chemistry and the Department of Chemical and Biomolecular Engineering, both of which are among the most highly ranked departments in their fields.

 The college combines an outstanding faculty with modern laboratories and lecture halls, a strong support staff, and a long tradition of excellence.
-Among the 79 faculty members are one Nobel laureate, two Fellows of the Royal Society of London, 27 members of the National Academy of Sciences, and seven members of the National Academy of Engineering.
-(This list includes eight faculty members who are Professors of the Graduate School or active emeriti.)
+Among the 79 faculty members are one Nobel laureate, three Fellows of the Royal Society of London, 30 members of the National Academy of Sciences, and 10 members of the National Academy of Engineering.
+(This list includes nine faculty members who are Professors of the Graduate School or active emeriti.)
 The breadth of interests and dedication to research among the faculty provide students with a chance to become acquainted with the latest scientific advances and thought.